-Where it is not possible to obtain land for this purpose, the partial purification of the effluent from the tanks may be effected by passing it through specially constructed filters, consisting of fine sand laid upon magnetic oxide and carbide of iron (polarite). magnetic ores of iron exert a powerful oxidising effect on the ammonia and organic matters dissolved in the effluent, by which these are converted into nitrates and nitrites.
-The slower the filtration, i.e., the longer the effluent liquid is in contact with the particles of magnetic oxide and carbide, the greater is the purification.
+Where it is not possible to obtain land for this purpose, the partial purification of the effluent from the tanks may be effected by passing it through specially constructed filters, consisting of fine sand laid upon magnetic oxide and carbide of iron (polarite).
+The nitrefying organisms in the pores of the filter exert a powerful oxidising effect on the ammonia and organic matters dissolved in the effluent, by which these are converted into nitrates and nitrites.
+The slower the filtration, i.e., the longer the effluent liquid is in contact with the particles composing the filter bed, the greater is the purification.
 The filtration must be intermittent to allow of aeration of the filter; but the magnetic ores, when once in position, never need renewal.
-When laid in beds of considerable thickness, consisting of 12 inches of sand upon 18 inches of magnetic carbide and oxide, the filter is capable of purifying large volumes of effluent sewage-one acre of filter bed being sufficient to purify from one to two million gallons of clarified sewage in the 24 hours.
+When laid in beds of considerable thickness, consisting of 12 inches of sand upon 18 inches of magnetic carbide and oxide, the filter is capable under favourable conditions of purifying large volumes of effluent sewage-one acre of filter bed being sufficient to purify from one to two million gallons of clarified sewage in the 24 hours.